elipski/Udacity_DevOps_Project1/README.md

     > terraform import azurerm_resource_group.main /subscriptions/********-****-****-****-************/resourceGroups/udacity-resources]

     When prompted enter any number for number of VMs.
-This no affect on the actual numebers of VMs created.
+This has no affect on the actual numebers of VMs created.

-3. Edit Packer Variables to store Azure Secrets
-    Open azure secrets file in Project1\packer\az_secrets.json
+3. Edit Packer variables to store Azure secrets unique to your Azure subscription Open azure secrets file in Project1\packer\az_secrets.json

     Packer authenticates with Azure using a service principal.
 After creating Azure service principle update the az_secrets.json file with your service principles credentials: